 Somerset Holmes #1

-Published by PC and © by Bruce Jones Associates, Brent Anderson and Al Williamson, September 1983
+Published by Pacific and © by Bruce Jones Associates, Brent Anderson and Al Williamson, September 1983

 Title: “Somerset Holmes”

 Synopsis: A young woman wakes with no memory of who she is – or why people are trying to kill her!

 Writer (plot): Bruce Jones, April Campbell and Brent Anderson